woodser/monero-ts/docs/developer_guide/data_model.md

 ## JSON

-The following JSON demonstrates the data model used in monero-javascript as a serialized transaction which sends funds to two accounts in the same wallet, so it has both an outgoing transfer and incoming transfers.
+The following JSON demonstrates the data model as a serialized transaction which sends funds to two accounts in the same wallet, so it has both an outgoing transfer and incoming transfers.

 ```json
 {